-These governing bodies enable adequate commercial and operating strategic management, and allow for a timely and proper response to any incidence that should arise at different levels of the organisation and its business and corporate environment.
+The governing bodies enable adequate commercial and operating strategic management, and give for a timely and proper response to any incidence that should arise at different levels of the organisation and its business and corporate environment, in any of the countries in which the Group operates t.

-With the aim of ensuring that the governance system has an appropriately structured, the controlling Company has a series of Policies that regulate Key Functions (Risk Management, Actuarial, Compliance and Internal Audit) and ensure that they meet the requirements set by the Regulator and are compliant with the governance guidelines set by the SOLUNION Group.
+With the aim of ensuring that the governance system has an appropriately structured, the controlling Company and the subsidiaries of the Group have Policies that regulate Key Functions (Risk Management, Actuarial, Compliance and Internal Audit) and ensure that they meet the requirements defined by the Regulator and are compliant with the governance guidelines set by the Solunion Group.
 Section B in this Report includes information on these Key functions.

-Both executives and Group members that perform Key Functions and other employees fulfil the fit and proper requirements laid down in regulations and by the controlling Company.
+Both executives and Group members that perform Key Functions and other employees fulfil the fit and proper requirements established in applicable insurance regulations and by the controlling Company.
 Fit requirements relate to the employees possessing the professional qualifications, experience and knowledge necessary for a position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
-To facilitate compliance therewith, the controlling Company has a Fit and Proper Policy.
+To facilitate compliance therewith, the controlling Company and the subsidiaries have a Fit and Proper Policy.